Dkunchikor/Europe-Bike-Sales-Analysis/README.md

 4.Market Segmentation: Identify market segments based on customer preferences and buying behavior.

 Excel Workbook
 The analysis is conducted using Microsoft Excel.
-You can access the Excel workbook containing the analysis here Download Excel file Replace 'https://docs.google.com/spreadsheets/d/1bmpHBFsp1y_oEQbQWNI2e12keurFVbxt/edit?usp=drive_link&ouid=100559539431142293376&rtpof=true&sd=true'.(it will take few moment's and then download it)
+You can access the Excel workbook containing the analysis here Download Excel file Replace 'https://docs.google.com/spreadsheets/d/1bmpHBFsp1y_oEQbQWNI2e12keurFVbxt/edit?usp=drive_link&ouid=100559539431142293376&rtpof=true&sd=true'.  (it will take few moment's and then download it)

 Instructions
 To explore the analysis:-